Lithuania Minor: Interbellum and World War II

 Lithuania declared its independence from Russia in 1918 during World War I. Some Prussian Lithuanian activists signed the Act of Tilsit, demanding unification of Lithuania Minor and Lithuania Major into a single Lithuanian state, thus detaching the areas of East Prussia from Germany which were inhabited by Prussian Lithuanians.
 This claim was supported by the Lithuanian government.
 The part north of the Neman river up to Memel was separated from Germany by the Treaty of Versailles in 1920, and was called the Memel Territory.
 It was made a protectorate of the Entente States, in order to guarantee port rights to Lithuania and Poland.
 In January 1923, the Klaipėda Revolt took place and Klaipėda region was annexed to Lithuania in 1923 under violation of the Treaty of Versailles.
 The subsequent incorporation of the territory brought economic prosperity to Lithuania, with the region accounting for 30 percent of the country's economy.
 However, the region's economic significance declined after economic sanctions were imposed by Nazi Germany in 1933.

-Nazi Germany persecuted the Lithuanian population of the region.
+Nazi Germany persecuted the Lithuanian population of the German-controlled part of the region.
 In 1938 a massive campaign of renaming of placenames was carried out in the German-held part of Lithuania Minor in attempt to erase traces of Lithuanian origin.
 In 1940, the last Lithuanian newspaper published in Tilsit was closed by the Nazis.

 German Foreign Minister Joachim von Ribbentrop delivered an ultimatum to the Lithuanian Foreign Minister on 20 March 1939, demanding the surrender of the Klaipėda region to German control.
 Ribbentrop vowed that if Klaipėda was not ceded to Germany peacefully, it "will be taken by other means if necessary".
 Lithuania submitted to the ultimatum and, in exchange for the right to use the new harbour facilities as a Free Port, ceded the disputed region to Germany in the late evening of 22 March 1939.
 Reunion of the Memel Territory with Germany was met with joy by a majority of Prussian Lithuanians.
 It was Nazi Germany's last territorial gain prior to World War II.
-The remainder of Lithuania came under occupation by the Soviet Union, then briefly became independent again in 1941 before being occupied entirely by Nazi Germany.